 Can't see the place you're looking for?

-We're a New Zealand food movement dedicated to connecting people to our land, through our food.
+We are Aoteaora New Zealand's food movement, dedicated to connecting people to our land and our ocean through our food.

 — These are our founding principals, goals and ideas

-To encourage people to address global issues and be part of the global food movement
+We will address global issues and be part of the global food movement.

 — The collective behind the movement